seanpm2001/Learn/List/Repositories/README.md

 ## How I discover languages

 I discover languages either by reading about them on an external site (commonly Wikipedia) or browsing source code on GitHub.
 Sometimes, I discover languages via Gedit, but I don't always add it to my list.
 Additionally, I discovered some languages via Notepad++.
+Lately, as of 2022, November 12th, I have also begun to discover languages via Konqueror (web browser/file manager)

 ### Why not use the GitHub language list